govert/VibeServing/docs/vibestudio_spec.md

 ## Implementation notes

-* The dashboard should run locally with minimal setup—ideally a simple Python or JavaScript server.
+* VibeStudio should run locally with minimal setup—ideally a simple Python or JavaScript server.
 * Panels can be arranged using a lightweight web framework (for example, a single-page app served by Flask or Node/Express).
 * Initial versions may rely on mock data; integration with the actual VibeServer and VibeTester will come later.